About the Journal

 Open Access Policy

-«Musica Docta» is an open access digital journal issued under a Creative Commons BY-SA 4.0 International license, with the seal Approved for Free Cultural Works.
+«Musica Docta» is an open access digital journal issued under a Creative Commons Attribution-ShareAlike 4.0 International license, with the seal Approved for Free Cultural Works.

 With this license, authors retain the copyright, allowing anyone to download, reuse, re-print, modify, distribute and/or copy their contribution.
 The work must be properly attributed to its author and redistributed under the same licence as the original.
 It is not necessary to ask further permissions both to author or journal board.